-1.9.1.3 CIOB Level 6 Diploma in Building Safety Management (Top-Up)
+1.9.3 CIOB Level 6 Diploma in Building Safety Management (Top-Up)

 For those who have certificated from the Fire Safety Certificate and are topping up to the Diploma, grading is based on the four additional units.
-Learners may achieve a different grade in the top-up diploma from that awarded for the certificate.
+Learners may achieve a different grade in the top-up diploma from the certificate.